SkyLibrarySummer/airMusic/README.md

 Sub-features
 1. color label (a, b)
 2. customize play order on random play (favorites on the list) (a, c)
-1. favorite tag the song
+    1) favorite tag the song
 3. select song from PC (c)
+4. add musics in chunks (a, b, c)
+5. start, end marker for songs (a)